iCliniq Logo

 Hi doctor,

 I just got blood test results.
-There are a few high levels like cholesterol, uric acid.
+There are a few high levels, like cholesterol and uric acid.
 What concerns me is my WCC.
-It is normal 7.6 but my lymphocytes are 4.6.
+It is normal at 7.6, but my lymphocytes are 4.6.
 They were 4.3 on a test done three months back.
 My neutrophils are 2.66 now and were 4.07 three months back.
-I have been checking for information and worked myself into a frenzy with the information online that is blood cancer, hepatitis, HIV, etc. It is so confusing.
-I do have health anxiety issues as my husband died from bowel cancer three years ago.
+I have been checking for information and worked myself into a frenzy with the information online about blood cancer, hepatitis, HIV, etc. It is so confusing.
+I do have health anxiety issues, as my husband died from bowel cancer three years ago.
 I also had diarrhea and a sore throat a few days before the recent test.
 Any help would be appreciated.
 I also have fibromyalgia.
 Currently, I am taking Duromine 40 mg and Ibuprofen.

 Hi,